 3) Bring them for a haircut often in the summer

-The fur on your dog’s body should be kept trimmed short so that they don’t overheat too quickly.
+The fur on your dog's body should be kept trimmed short so that they don't overheat too quickly.
 The best way to keep a pup cool during the summer is with frequent baths and regular grooming sessions.
-If your dog has matted hair, it should be removed as soon as possible.
+If your dog has matted hair, we should remove as soon it as possible.
 Severe matting can trap all their body heat along with the outside heat, so bring them in for a shave-down.
 Your dog will thank you!

-For double-coated breeds, it is not recommended to cut their hair short due to it possibly growing back patchy or their original hair color may be jeopardized.
+For double-coated breeds, it is not recommended to cut their hair short due to it possibly growing back patchy or it may jeopardize their original hair color.
 The best way to take care of our double coats is to brush regularly to remove all dead hair and undercoat so their skin can breathe.

 4) Keep the house cool

 Consider investing in an air conditioning unit for your home if you live in an area where temperatures get really high during the peak season.
 You don't have to set the temperature to freezing, but comfortable enough that your dog is not panting all the time.
 Remember that panting is their way of regulating their body temperature, so it doesn't necessarily indicate overheating.

 5) Never leave your dog in a hot car